Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/six-of-sparrows/rules/_index.md

 {{% rules-block heading="Expansion" icon="expansion" %}}

 This expansion adds some extra material (_Bonus Bids_ and _Bid Token 10_) and fun wrinkles to the rules.
-It mostly allows players with a very unlucky hand to still score, or players who think they have a very lucky hand to risk it all for even more points (or, if it goes wrong, nothing at all).
+It mostly allows players with a very unlucky hand to still score, or players who think they have a very lucky hand to risk it all for even more points.
+(Or, if it goes wrong, nothing at all.)

 Below are the changes made to the original rules.

 During the **preparing** phase,

-* There are two "BONUS BIDS" that must _always_ be included: WIN ALL and WIN NONE.
+* There are two "BONUS BIDS" that must _always_ be included: _win all_ and _win none_.
+(This is marked in the top left of the card.)
 * Don't shuffle them into the deck; they're simply always available, every round, on top of the regular bids.

 During the **dealing phase**,